ItsJokerZz/FPKGi/README.md

 - **Background Downloads**: Supports simultaneous downloads with automatic installation and rest-mode support.
 - **Foreground Downloads**: Single download support, with a queue feature planned in future updates.<br>

-    - You can edit the path within the app's settings, or manually through the '.config.json' like so:
+    - You can edit the path within the app's settings, or manually through the `config.json` like so:
     ```json
     "downloadPath": "/mnt/usb0/"
     ```

-    - When using, you must provide '/user/' before your path, unless it's in '/mnt/', for example:
     ```json
     "downloadPath": "/user/data/folder/"
     ```